andrasq/node-qpubs/Pubsub.md

 near-real time.
 Messages are _published_ to a _topic_ and delivered to all _subscribers_ to the _topic_.
 Message buffering, transport and delivery are abstracted away.
 The message format and contents are completely up to the application, but messages must be presented to pubsub as newline terminated strings.
+In essense, nodejs `events.EventEmitter` as a service.

 ### pub = new QPubs( options )

 Create a pubsub engine.

 Options:
-- `separator` - partitioned topic segment separator, default `.` dot.
+- `separator` partitioned topic segment separator character, default `.` dot.
+- `wildcard` partitioned topic prefix / suffix match character, default `*` star.

 ### pub.publish( topic, message [,callback(err)] )